vs00007/Course-Info/README.md

 > The lab work may be in pairs or in groups of 3 / 4.
 The lab reports must be written individually, the students will be questioned individually

+> [!TIP]
-> [!TIP] Experiment a lot with the circuit given.
+> Experiment a lot with the circuit given.
 Try to improve it.
 Try to make changes and see what happens.
 Measure every possible voltage or current you can.
+Document the process.